tresorsawasawa/Hello-Microverse-Project/README.md

 # Project Name

-> One paragraph statement about the project.
+> This is project is about some skills learmed and applied througth the project.

 ![screenshot](./app_screenshot.png)